J.D. 1991, Stanford Law School

-Professor Coker’s research regarding the use of restorative approaches to IPV and sexual harm has influenced work in the interdisciplinary fields of restorative justice and domestic violence in the United States and abroad.
-Her empirical study of Navajo Peacemaking use in domestic violence cases was one of the first empirical studies of Peacemaking and the first to focus on domestic violence cases.
-Her recent work examines the use of restorative justice responses to campus sexual assault.
+Professor Coker’s research regarding the use of restorative justice approaches to IPV and sexual harm has influenced work in the interdisciplinary fields of restorative justice and domestic violence in the United States and abroad.
+Her empirical study of domestic violence cases in Navajo Peacemaking courts was one of the first empirical studies of Peacemaking and the first to focus on domestic violence cases.
+Her recent scholarship examines the use of restorative justice responses to campus sexual assault.

 Before attending law school, Professor Coker worked in the domestic violence field for 10 years.
 This work began in 1978 when she was became the sole staff person for a newly opened battered women's shelter in Little Rock, Arkansas.
 In subsequent years she was the Coordinator of a community based battered women's project in Honolulu, Hawaii, overseeing advocacy and support for more than 100 women a year.